patrickangusjohngrant/Uvwpmacoh/README.md

 # Typing sounds like a lot of work.
 Can you demonstrate some other way?

+You might need to [view the raw image](https://raw.githubusercontent.com/patrickangusjohngrant/Uvwpmacoh/master/uvwpmacoh.png) for full effect.

 ![Animated demonstration](uvwpmacoh.png)

 # I'd like to provide some feedback